cea-hpc/pcocc/docs/source/manpages/man5/templates.yaml.rst

 **user-data**
  A cloud-config file to configure a VM image with cloud-init (see :ref:`pcocc-configvm-tutorial(7)<configvm>`) **instance-id**
- Instance ID to provide to cloud-init.
+ Instance ID to provide to cloud-init (defaults to a randomly generated uuid).
 **mount-points**
  A key/value mapping defining directories to export as 9p mount points (see :ref:`pcocc-9pmount-tutorial(7)<configvm>`).
 Each key defines a 9p mount tag and the associated value defines the directory to export.
 The following parameters are supported: